cesarsotovalero/cesarsotovalero.github.io/_posts/2020-12-21-dynamic-programming-classics.md

 }
 {% endhighlight %}

-# 2. Grid traveler
+# Grid traveler

-**Description.** You are a traveler on a 2D grid.
+**Description:** You are a traveler on a 2D grid.
 You begin in the top-left corner and your goal is to travel to the bottom-right corner.
 You may only move down or right.
 In how many ways can you travel to the goal on a grid with dimensions `n`*`m`.

 ### Memoization solution